osintbuddy/osintbuddy/README.md

       Welcome to the OSINTBuddy project where you can connect, combine, and get insight from unstructured and public data as results that can be explored step-by-step.
-An easy-to-use plugin system allows any Python developer to quickly integrate new data sources so you can focus on discovering, interacting, and visualizing what's important to you
+An easy-to-use plugin system allows any developer to quickly integrate new data sources so you can focus on discovering, interacting, and visualizing what's important to you
   </p>